matteoferla/DirEvo_tools/readme.md

 # Intro
 Repo for the new site, currently called [pedel2](pi.matteoferla.com) —but will change name when inspired.
 See also my [mutagenesis repository](https://github.com/matteoferla/mutagenesis).
-It is currently hosted on a Raspberry pi in my flat.
+It is currently hosted on a Raspberry pi in my flat, hence the subdomain "pi".

-# Currently working on
-copypasting stuff to make modal about Cx approximations in pedelAA

 # To Do list

 Sorted by urgency:

-* interlink Mutanalyst with PedelAA
-* *Mutanalyst* is using old JS still.
-Not Ajax and python.
-* *mutationprimer*. temporary name.
-Most functions are copypaste jobs of deepscan.
-* *mutationprimer*. make more elegant the determination of server or localhost.
-* *mutationprimer* code currently written until making a function in mutant_wrapper...
+* *Glue* works, but make it print a graph at different values.
+* *Pedel*  range of conditions not done yet, but pedel_batch wrapper made.
+* *PedelAA* links to modals in sub table.
+* *Pedel-AA* graphs
+* *QQC* wire reverse
+* *driver* output could be made into a nice table actually.
 * *mutationprimer* why is Y66 actually Y67?
 Does GFP not start from ATG??
 * *mutationprimer* IDT does not accept lowercase degenrte nts.
 * *mutatcaller* does not check for terminal indels if set to local.
 Currently set to global.
 * *mutatcaller* silent mutations!
 Also ratio of these!
-* *Glue* works, but make it print a graph at different values.
-* *Pedel*  range of conditions not done yet, but pedel_batch wrapper made.
-* *PedelAA* links to modals in sub table.
-* *Pedel-AA* graphs
-* *QQC* wire reverse
-* *driver* output could be made into a nice table actually.
-* *mutatcaller* input penalty values for match. what the hell does this mean? returns mutations.
+* *mutatcaller* input penalty values for match returns mutations. what the hell does this mean?
 * Scheme 19c and 20c in QQC are incomplete!!
 * js of misc for codon has error due to staticmethod being called... changed the static methods fom QQC.
 * GlueIT in pt needs js to change the number of codons.
-* Glue needs a switch like Pedel
+* Glue needs a switch like Pedel —or does Pedel need two pages?
 * URL query string needs to be integrated
-* make size responsive.
+* make size responsive. —why would anyone use their mobile?
 * https. switch to gnunicorn from waitress or let Apache server handle it.
 * Make sure code supports badly formatted sequences. e.g. numbers and spaces and newlines.
-* Also edit js side to catch client side errors.
+* Also edit js side to catch client side errors. —Some do already...
 * Rosetta landscape.
 Add distribution of mutations and norm thinggy like my matlab script has.
+* *Mutanalyst* is using old JS still.
+Not Ajax and python. —Is this actually urgent??
+* *mutationprimer*. temporary name.
+Most functions are copypaste jobs of deepscan. —So?
+* *mutationprimer* code currently written until making a function in mutant_wrapper... —what does this mean?

 # Bullcrap area